 - Best Practices for Labeling and Identification – In the fall of 2020, BPI released Guidelines for the Labeling and Identification of Compostable Products and Packaging, a document designed to help manufacturers and brands develop labeling strategies for their products and packaging that make it possible for end-users and composters to “readily and easily” differentiate compostable from non-compostable products.
 This document is currently being reviewed in BPI’s Communications Committee and will be updated and re-released in early 2023 to reflect changes in the regulatory environment and BPI-led consumer research on the efficacy of different labeling techniques and elements.

 - Policy Recommendations for Regulators – BPI is engaged with regulators across the US and Canada on every issue that affects compostable products and organics diversion, and labeling is no different.
-The current guidance on labeling and identification policy is being updated by a joint task force made up of Members from BPI and the US Composting Council in an effort to make sure the composter perspective is reflected in messaging to regulators.
-The updated document will be available in late 2022.
+The current guidance on labeling and identification policy was updated by a joint task force made up of Members from BPI and the US Composting Council in an effort to make sure the composter perspective is reflected in messaging to regulators.